-According to the BLS, employment opportunities for public relations specialists were expected to increase 23% from 2010 to 2020, while jobs for public relations and fundraising managers were expected to increase 16%.
+According to the BLS, employment opportunities for public relations specialists were expected to increase 12 percent from 2012 to 2022, while jobs for public relations and fundraising managers were expected to increase 13 percent.
 As the public relations industry grows, specialists will be needed to work in areas like social media and advertising.
 Additional openings will be created as specialists advance to management positions.
 Both specialists and managers may find work in private industry and government sectors.

-In May 2012, the BLS reported that the median annual salary for specialists was $54,170, while the median annual earnings of managers were $95,450.
-Managers in the most lucrative industries, like telecommunications, electronic shopping, and apparel wholesale earned over $100,000 on average per year.
+In May 2013, the BLS reported that the average annual salary for specialists was $63,020, while the average annual earnings of managers were $111,260.
+Managers in the most lucrative industries, like telecommunications, electronic shopping, and securities and commodities earned more than $154,000 on average per year.

 Related to Career Information for a Degree in Public Relations